allisonmorgan/software_engineering/essays/essay01/essay01.md

 ### Syntax

-Using the terms from the above table, generally SQL statements [follow](https://en.wikipedia.org/wiki/SQL_syntax) a `SELECT/INSERT/UPDATE/DELETE ... records ...
+Using the terms from the above table, generally SQL statements follow a `SELECT/INSERT/UPDATE/DELETE ... records ...
 FROM/INTO/SET ... relation ...
-VALUES/WHERE ... attributes ...` format.
-Let's break this apart into four of the common SQL operations:
+VALUES/WHERE ... attributes ...` [format](https://en.wikipedia.org/wiki/SQL_syntax).

+Let's break this apart further into four of the common SQL operations:

 #### [SELECT](https://en.wikipedia.org/wiki/Select_(SQL))